butility/dom/.github/ISSUE_TEMPLATE/improvement.md

 ---
 name: Improvement
-description: Suggest an improvement or enhancement
+about: Suggest an improvement or enhancement
 title: "[Improvement]"
 labels: enhancement
 assignees: ''